Opticos/gwsl/help.md

 description: Help Using GWSL
 permalink: /help.html
 ---
+# GWSL not working?
+Make sure you have the latest 1.3.6 update from the Microsoft Store.

 ## Help

 Need help?
 Found a bug?
 Have an idea for a great new feature?
 Contact us!